Written by Roberta Carson

 Don’t ignore oral hygiene.

 Proper oral care can reduce the risk of tooth decay and gum disease while making your loved one more comfortable.
 Use either a smaller soft-brushed child-size toothbrush or disposable teeth cleaning sponges/swabs.
 Brush at least twice a day.
-And for tips, talk to your loved one’s dentist and read this article.
+And for tips, talk to your loved one’s dentist.

 Importantly, if your loved one has trouble swallowing, discuss how to practice safe oral hygiene with his/her doctor.